eva-smorodina/gpcr/README.md

 Here we show:
 1) how to automate the transformation of native GPCRs into water-soluble QTY versions
-2) how to automate the QTY protocols extraction from your mail
+2) how to automate the QTY protocols extraction from your email
-3) how to extract important information from the QTY protocols
+3) how to extract important information from the QTY protocols and arrange a dataset
 4) how to automate the construction of Protter 2D-diagrams
-4) how to visualize some GPCRs data and structures
+4) how to visualize some GPCRs' data and structures

 <img src="./images/native_qty_gpcr.png">